oceanprotocol-archive/tech-spikes-2017-to-2019/2-signaling-mechanism/2-shot-sell-bc/README.md

 type: research
 status: initial draft
 editor: Fang Gong <fang@oceanprotocol.com>
-date: 02/11/2019
+date: 02/19/2019
 ```

 ## 1. Introduction
-With the regular bonding curve settings, users can sell bonded tokens and push down the bonded token price, which generates a *negative signal* for the asset asscoiated with the bonded token.
+With the regular bonding curve settings, users can sell bonded tokens and push down the bonded token price, which serves as *negative signal* for the asset asscoiated with the bonded token.
 However, this approach requires users to purchase bonded tokens before they can sell.

-In this research, we investigate another way to generate negative singles: **short selling**, which has long been a popular trading technique to depreciate the asset value for decades.
+In this research, we investigate an alternative approach to generate negative singles: **short selling**, which has long been a popular trading technique to depreciate the asset value for decades.
 We will study it in the framework of bonding curves, identify the critical challenges and explore the proper approach to implement it.

 ## 2. Background

-In existing stock market, **Short selling** involves the sale of stock that the seller does not own, or shares that the seller has taken on loan from a broker.
-In this way, the seller expects to make a profit by buying the same amount of stock shares (or "short position") back at a "lower" price to pay off the loan to the broker.
+In the existing stock market, **Short selling** involves the sale of stock that the seller does not own, or shares that the seller has taken on loan from a broker.
+In other words, short sellers bet on the prediction that stock price will move downward in the future.

-Traders short sell stocks because they believe the stock prices must become lower in the future.
-If the stock price jumps up, short sellers need to buy back the short position at a higher price and lose money, which is called "*Short Squeeze*".
-Clearly, a large amount of **short selling** serves as a negative signal to the stocks in the market.

-The process of short selling is illustrated as follows, which consists of three parties:
+* If stock price moves downward in favor of their interests, short sellers can buy stock shares back (or "covering short position") at a "lower" price to pay off the loan and porket the profits.
+* Otherwise, in the case of "*Short Squeeze*" (i.e., stock price moves up), they need to buy at a "higher" price to close their short positions and lose their money.

+Short selling involves some parties as illustrated as below:

-* **Stock holder**: buy stock shares from the open markets and keep stock holdings in their Brokers (i.e., Schwab, Vanguard, Etrade, etc.).
+* **Lender**: purchase stock shares from the open market and keep them in the Brokers.
-* **Broker**: borrow their clients' stock shares to short sellers for interest returns.
+* **Broker**: borrow custodial stock shares to short sellers for interest returns.
-* **Short seller**: borrow stock shares from Broker and promise to return the same amount of stock shares along with interests (depends on "days to cover") to their lending Brokers.
+* **Short seller**: borrow stock shares from Broker and promise to return them along with interest.
 * **Market**: the stock market matches buy and sell orders and executes trading of stock shares.

 <img src="img/basic_shorting.jpg" width=600 />